-Last week I wrote about the ways that low self-esteem manifests in women's relationships.
-This week I will do a very brief overview of the infinite places from which low self-esteem can originate – how your history and primary caregiver relationships shaped your opinion of yourself, how other important external variables contribute.
-Here is a brief inventory of sources of low self-esteem and how these feelings manifest:
+Previously I wrote about the ways that low self-esteem manifests in female relationships.
+This week I will do a brief overview of the infinite places from which low self-esteem originates – how your history and primary caregiver relationships shaped your opinion of yourself and how other external factors contribute.
+Here is a brief inventory of the sources of low self-esteem and how these feelings manifest:

 1. Disapproving Authority Figures